Las Posadas with Kids: Mexico's Magical December Christmas Tradition

 What Is Las Posadas?

 Las Posadas (literally "the inns" or "the lodgings") is a nine-night reenactment of Mary and Joseph's journey to Bethlehem.
-Each night from December 16 through December 24 (the nine nights symbolizing the nine months of pregnancy), neighbors gather at one host family's home.
+Each night from December 16 through December 24 - the nine nights symbolizing the nine months of pregnancy - neighbors gather at one host family's home.
 A procession of children and adults carrying candles, statues of Mary and Joseph, and song books walks through the streets to the host house.

-The Star Pinata - And Why It's Shaped Like a Star
+The Star Piñata - And Why It's Shaped Like a Star

-The traditional Posadas pinata is shaped like a seven-pointed star.
+The traditional Posadas piñata is shaped like a seven-pointed star.
 The seven points represent the seven deadly sins.
 The bright colors and ribbons represent temptation.
 Inside, the fruit and candy represent the rewards of faith.
 The blindfolded child swinging the stick represents faith fighting blindly against sin.
-When the pinata breaks, blessings shower down.
+When the piñata breaks, blessings shower down.

 Where to Experience Las Posadas as a Family

-Mexico City Neighborhoods (Coyoacan, San Angel, Tlalpan)
+Mexico City Neighborhoods (Coyoacán, San Ángel, Tlalpan)

 San Miguel de Allende